googlearchive/friendlypix-web/README.md

 > Note 1: On new projects, the Realtime Database and Cloud Storage come with default Security rules that prevent all read and writes.
 You'll need to deploy the security rules and Cloud Functions once first.
 For this run: `firebase deploy --only database,storage`

-> Note 2: Cloud Functions cannot yet be ran locally.
+> Note 2: All Cloud Functions cannot yet be ran locally.
 Deploy them once first if you want these features active (such as image and text moderation).
 For this run: `firebase deploy --only functions`

 ## Deploy the app